 Project Management vs. Work Management Software (Work OS)

-You can use project management software like ClickUp for either of these two purposes – but it’s a particularly good option for managing your day-to-day processes due to its sheer number of features, views, and its hierarchy of folders and spaces for different teams.
+You can use project management software for either of these two purposes – but it’s a particularly good option for managing your day-to-day processes due to its sheer number of features and views, as well as its hierarchy of folders and spaces for different teams.

 The Benefits of Effective Project Management